JamieShi/C-Notes/Lec14 Inheritance.md

 ![Demonstration](https://i.imgur.com/z9VBN7K.jpg)

-By default, a c++ class compiler looks at the declared type of a pointer / reference to determine which method to call (not the type of object it points/refers to)
+By default, a c++ class compiler looks at the **declared type** of a pointer / reference to determine which method to call (not the type of object it points/refers to)

 It is called **Static Dispatch** in compilation

 	Book *collection[20]; // it is legal but they are all types of book

 ------
-We would like to call methods superclass pointer, and hero the most "specialized" method to executed.
+We would like to call methods superclass pointer, and Comic is the most "specialized" method to executed.

 In c++, we can use the `virtual` keyword